 Other Notable health monitoring features

-On the Fitbit Inspire 2, you can also log your food habits, but we find that you get better use of this feature when you track it using a good third-party app on your phone.
+On the Fitbit Inspire 2, you can also log your food habits, but most users track it using a good third-party app on your phone–particularly, MyFitnessPal.

 Activity and Exercise Tracking

 Beyond the usual running and walking, both these fitness trackers offer support for a wide variety of exercise tracking.

 On the Fitbit Inspire 2, you can choose from 20+ exercise modes to get real-time stats during your workouts—or let SmartTrack™ automatically recognize and record your exercises.